Jeffrey Epstein spent more than two hours 'locked in private room' with mysterious young woman

 The Jeffrey Epstein case has taken another spectacular turn with the revelation he spent hours alone in a "private room" with an unidentified young woman after he was taken off suicide watch.

-The 66-year-old disgraced financier was awaiting trial on sex trafficking and conspiracy charges when he was allegedly found hanging in his cell at a federal prison in New York.
+The 66-year-old disgraced financier was awaiting trial on sex trafficking and conspiracy charges when he was found dead in his cell at a federal prison in New York.

 A post mortem examination revealed Epstein sustained "multiple breaks in his neck bones" including the hyoid bone, fuelling speculation he was murdered, news.com.au reports.

-"If, hypothetically, the hyoid bone is broken, that would generally raise questions about strangulation, but it is not definitive and it does not exclude suicide by hanging," National Association of Medical Examiners President Jonathan Arden told The Washington Post.
+"If, hypothetically, the hyoid bone is broken, that would generally raise questions about strangulation, but it is not definitive and it does not exclude suicide," National Association of Medical Examiners President Jonathan Arden told The Washington Post.

 Now an unnamed lawyer has told Forbes magazine Epstein and the mystery woman spent at least two hours locked alone in a "private room reserved for inmates and their attorneys".